TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

 ## Recommendations

 -   [ ] Cover the application with the unit tests.
--   [ ] Use a CSS framework to spend less time on creating the layout.
+-   [x] Use a CSS framework to spend less time on creating the layout.
 -   [ ] Support the latest versions of the modern web browsers.
 -   [ ] Try to use as much of your skills and knowledge as possible.
 -   [ ] Create the accessible to as many people as possible design.
--   [ ] Put caught pokemons in a separate collection and use `json-server` and it to get them.
+-   [ ] Put caught pokemons in a separate collection and use it + `json-server` to get them.
 -   [ ] Make a maintainable architecture, at least separate the business logic from the views.